marcelm/cutadapt/doc/guide.rst

 For the same reason, you should not use ``-`` for non-interleaved paired-end data.

-You cannot combine ``-`` and gzip compression since cutadapt needs to know the file name of the output or input file. if you want to have a gzip-compressed output file, use ``-o`` with an explicit name.
+You cannot combine ``-`` and gzip compression since Cutadapt needs to know the file name of the output or input file. if you want to have a gzip-compressed output file, use ``-o`` with an explicit name.